HarshavardhanBollina/F_A_E_assessment/README.md

 ### Second Task: Write a query that directly answers a predetermined question from a business stakeholder

 These PostgreSQL-written SQL query's are intended to be used with the newly generated relational model.
-The third and fourth questions from the stakeholders are the ones I wanted to respond to.
+The **third and fourth** questions from the stakeholders are the ones I wanted to respond to.
 Since I am sure that my model is properly built to address these two problems, I decided to move forward with those two inquiries.
 Since the study revealed that many of the receipts lack the brandCode values and that the same characteristic is not entirely unique, I don't want to take a chance while responding to any inquiries involving the bridge table, receipt_to_brand table.

-**Question 1: Average Spend - 'Accepted' vs. 'Rejected' Receipts**
+**Question 3: Average Spend - 'Accepted' vs. 'Rejected' Receipts**

 ```sql
 SELECT rewardsReceiptStatus, AVG(totalSpent) AS averageSpend